andrewkhun/configure-ad/README.md

 <img src="https://imgur.com/dQQ98NO.png" height="70%" width="70%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Log back into Client-1 with the credentials made during the VM setup.
-Right-Click the Start Menu in the bottom left corner of the screen, click System, then click Rename this PC (advanced), then click Change...
+Right-click the Start Menu in the bottom left corner of the screen, click System, then click Rename this PC (advanced), then click Change...

 Select "Domain" type mydomain.com and Click OK, this will join Client-1 to DC-1's domain.
 A pop-up will appear asking for credentials, type in Jane Doe's credentials and Click OK (i.e. mydomain.com\jane.doe, Password1).
 </p>